projectara/greybus-spec/source/special.rst

 Also as described above, INTF_TYPE may be IFT_UNKNOWN due to the Interface having set MAILBOX to an illegal value.
-If this occurred, the SVC shall signal an error to the AP in the response by setting the status to GB_SVC_INTF_BAD_MBOX.
+If this occurred, the SVC shall signal an error to the AP by setting the status field in the Operation Response payload to GB_SVC_INTF_BAD_MBOX.

-If the Interface is :ref:`hardware-model-lifecycle-activated` and no other errors occurred, the SVC shall set the response status to GB_OP_SUCCESS.
-In this case, the intf_type field in the response payload contains the numeric value of the INTF_TYPE as defined in :ref:`hardware-model-intf-type`.
+If the Interface is :ref:`hardware-model-lifecycle-activated` and no other errors occur, the SVC shall set the :ref:`greybus-protocol-error-codes` in the Response message header to GB_OP_SUCCESS and the status field of the Operation Response payload to GB_SVC_OP_SUCCESS.
+In this case, the intf_type field in the Operation Response payload contains the numeric value of the INTF_TYPE as defined in :ref:`hardware-model-intf-type`.